Additional insured

 • Selling your home under a long-term contract that allows the purchaser to occupy it.

-A person or organization typically asks to be an additional insured because they want to protect their interests in the property.
+A person or organization typically asks to be an additional insured because they have an insurable interest in the property (i.e., They could lose money if something happened to it).
 Clearly, that’s a benefit for them, but it’s also good for you.
 Making sure everyone’s financial interests are covered reduces the chance of legal finger-pointing if things go awry.